-This section highlights file upload and query errors and their workarounds.
+This page highlights file upload and query errors and their workarounds.

 AWS Stack Management